-Leah Larsen, a founder of the Surprise Valley Saturday Market, now heads up Modoc Certified Farmers Markets.
+Leah Larsen, Executive Director, is a founder of the Surprise Valley Saturday Market.
 She has been involved in contributing to the local food scene as a producer and organizer since she and her husband, Brian, arrived in Surprise Valley in 2012.
 Leah and Brian, with their daughters Zella and Maya and parents Mike and Lindee Larsen, operate the multi-generational Bidwell Canyon Farm, providing fresh produce and eggs to families throughout Modoc County.

-Hannah Curcio is a mother, wife, farmer, and co-founder of the Surprise Valley Grown Food Hub.
+Hannah Curcio, Food Hub Co-manager is a mother, wife, farmer, and co-founder of the Surprise Valley Grown Food Hub.
 Hannah is excited about community interest in locally-available food products, and has enjoyed working closely with Surprise Valley Joint Unified School District to bring local products to school lunch trays in Surprise Valley.
 She sees the intersection of education, community involvement, and local food that the school lunch program provides, and believes that this is the epitome of what Modoc Harvest brings to the table.

-Owen Segerstrom, Food Hub Co-manager, is a father, husband, farmer and lover of local food and watersheds.
+Owen Segerstrom, Food Hub Co-manager and Education Coordinator, is a father, husband, farmer and lover of local food and watersheds.
 He lives on the east side of Surprise Valley and keeps busy developing, observing and nurturing his comprehensive family farm (pigs, ducks, goats, dairy cow, geese, two sons and two hoop houses for vegetable production).
 Owen believes locally-grown food and the education that surrounds it is fundamental to the vitality of a community.

 Laurie Wayne is the founder and visionary of Modoc Harvest.
 She was the first Executive Director of the organization and continues to advise board members and staff with her extensive knowledge of local food systems.
 She was the founder of the Surprise Valley Grown Food Hub, has worked as the co-manager of the Surprise Valley Saturday Market, is a director on the Central Modoc Resource Conservation District, and was the curator for the Lexicon of Sustainability in Modoc County.
-She has worked with community gardens for 20 years, and was recently part of the GROW Healthy Kids and Communities team at Oregon State University Extension, investigating and measuring the impact of environmental features and access to nutrition and exercise on rural childhood obesity.
+She currently works for the High Desert Food and Farm Alliance in Bend, OR.